Skip to content

 continue

-# If `context` is a subquery, this gets executed on its own later.
+# If `context` is a subquery, this gets executed on its own later, so we don't handle it here.

 def abstracted_table_selects(